Putting the Me in Middot: Mussar Study for Professional Growth

 Like a camper needs a summer home for their personal and spiritual health to be nurtured, so too do our camp professionals need a space for the same.

-Our meetings will create space to ask questions, wonder about our answers, and develop awareness as we each make meaning of our experiences and continue navigating our worlds.
+Our meetings created space to ask questions, wonder about our answers, and develop awareness as we each make meaning of our experiences and continue navigating our worlds.

 When Will Sessions Run?